slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you expect magic in every encounter, you’ll find it."
 -- Adam Robinson [1955]*

-> *"Mediocre talent seeks to figure out how to network.
-Great talent seeks to figure out how to contribute."
- -- rapahelz@x*

 > *"Millenials who learn the dark Boomer arts of phone calls and eye contact will inherit the earth."
 -- molson_hart@x*